 In March 2005, the FASB issued FASB Interpretation No. 47 ("FIN No. 47"), Accounting for Conditional Retirement Obligations-an interpretation of SFAS No. 143.
 This interpretation clarifies the timing of when a liability should be recognized for legal obligations associated with the retirement of a tangible long-lived asset.
 In addition, the interpretation clarifies the treatment when there is insufficient information to reasonably estimate the fair value of an asset retirement obligation.
-FIN No. 47 is effective no later than December 31, 2005.
+FIN No. 47 is effective no later than the end of fiscal years ending after December 31, 2005.
 Retrospective application for interim financial information is permitted but is not required.
 Early adoption is encouraged.
 The adoption of this standard is not expected to have a material impact on the Company's consolidated balance sheet or statement of operations.

 In May 2005, the FASB issued SFAS No. 154, Accounting Changes and Error Corrections ("SFAS 154") which replaces APB Opinions No. 20 Accounting Changes and SFAS No. 3, Reporting Accounting Changes in Interim Financial Statements-An Amendment of APB Opinion No. 28.
 SFAS No. 154 provides guidance on the accounting for and reporting of accounting changes and error corrections.
 It establishes retrospective application, or the latest practicable date, as the required method for reporting a change in accounting principle and the reporting of a correction of an error.
 SFAS No. 154 is effective for accounting changes and corrections of errors made in fiscal years beginning after December 15, 2005 and is required to be adopted by the Company in the first quarter of fiscal 2007.
-The Company is currently evaluating the effect that the adoption of SFAS No. 154 will have on its consolidated results of operations and financial condition but does not expect it to have a material impact.